DasPoet/nichts/README.md

 │   │   │   └── NixOS config for the Vega desktop host
 │   │   └── shared config for all desktop hosts
 │   ├── servers
-│   │   ├── pollux
+│   │   ├── vps
-│   │   │   └── NixOS config for the Pollux server host
+│   │   │   └── NixOS config for my personal vps
 │   │   └── shared config for all server hosts
 │   └── shared config for both desktop and server hosts ├── modules